What is a Bank Lockbox Service and How is it Used for Payments

 - Lockboxes are becoming inconvenient for your customer's AP department.
 Many AP departments are modernizing their invoice & payment process to reduce the number of physical checks they have to manually cut & process.
 With commercial spend cards, payment virtual cards, ACH, EDI & direct bank transfer all rapidly growing as preferred methods for the AP department to improve efficiency, business process and security, lockboxes ability to completely serve the customers payable team is fast on the decline, making the Lockbox Service an antiquated one.

-An electronic lockbox service replaces the physical address of a traditional lockbox with a digital web address and replaces paper checks with electronic forms of payments such as eChecks, ACH, debit cards, credit cards and electronic bank transfers.
-These electronic lockboxes are a natural evolution of physical lockboxes and aim to further improve receivables in speed, security, efficiency and cost.
+A Digital Lockbox Service replaces the physical address of a traditional lockbox with a digital web address and replaces paper checks with electronic forms of payments such as eChecks, ACH, debit cards, credit cards and electronic bank transfers.
+These Digital Lockboxes are a natural evolution of physical lockboxes and aim to further improve receivables in speed, security, efficiency and cost.